 Hello!
 I'm a retired psychologist and college prof. Of

-course we're all aware of the friction between the U.S. and
+course we're all aware of the friction between the

 on this very important subject.
 Also, I've been reading a